Client Login

 7. Mary Eliza Mahoney was the first African American RN.

-8. There are three million nurses in the U.S.
+8. There are more than 5 million nurses in the U.S.

-9. The field of nursing will continue growing.
+9. The field of nursing will continue to grow.

 10. Nurses aren’t just in hospitals.

-Though hospitals remain the largest employer of nurses, the field can be found elsewhere.
+While hospitals employ the majority of nurses, many work in a variety of other healthcare settings.
 Here’s a quick breakdown of where nurses work:

 • 60% Hospitals